 Who is eligible?

-• Be aged 18 or over, living in the UK, with the right to live and work in the UK and with a UK bank account
+• Residency: Living in the UK, with the right to live and work here

 This support is categorised as Band 3.
 Full eligibility criteria can be found here.
 We strongly recommend you read these before making an application.